-When CBD is in the lymphatic system, it has direct access to immune cells (e.g. lymphocytes), which circulate within the lymph vessels and lymph nodes to provide immune benefits.
+When CBD is in the lymphatic system, it has direct access to cells (e.g. lymphocytes), which circulate within the lymph vessels and lymph nodes.
 From here the CBD is delivered into the bloodstream, which avoids initial breakdown in the liver.
 This is why taking CBD with a fatty meal can increase blood levels by 3-5x, as the dietary fats help the CBD enter the lymphatic system directly.

 The overall result of swallowing CBD drops is a delay of 30 to 90 minutes before you may notice an effect, compared with absorbing CBD under your tongue.